Suu Kyi imprisonment: Will the EU impose sanctions on Myanmar? | DW | 13.12.2021

 Hautala asserted that ASEAN could have played a key role in resolving the situation peacefully "if it weren't hindered by authoritarian governments in countries like Cambodia and Thailand that seek to protect the Myanmar military junta."

-"It is a great disappointment that we cannot rely on the ASEAN-led response," Hautala added.
+"It is a great disappointment that we cannot rely on the ASEAN-led response," Hautala concluded.

 Edited by: Leah Carter